The University of Birmingham - School of Computer Science

 3.1 The weekly school experience log (20%)

-Important: The log sheets are due weekly, by Monday, 11 o'clock.
+The log sheets are due by Monday, 11 o'clock.
 Please submit them via Canvas.

-Late penalties: If the log sheet is late, a mark of zero will be recorded.
+Late penalties: If the log sheet is submitted late, a mark of zero will be recorded.

 3.2 The end-of-module report (30%)

 This report is meant to be written at the end of the semester, after the placement has finished.
-It is not meant to be a summary of the weekly reports!
-Instead, you should describe the project, or sequence of lectures, that you developed and delivered in the final three weeks.
-You should describe your initial ideas, how they were shaped in discussions with your tutor, and what the final lesson plans were (including a sample of the materials you used).
+You should describe the project, or sequence of lectures, that you developed and delivered in the final three weeks.
+You should describe your initial ideas and how they were shaped in discussions with your tutor.
 You should then describe how the lessons went and how the pupils reacted to your teaching.
-You should reflect on your teaching and what you would do differently if you had to teach this subject again.
-You may also comment on the overall experience of taking part in this scheme.
-Hopefully, your weekly log sheets will prove useful when reflecting on that.
+You may want to reflect on your lesson plans and how they worked in practice.
+You should likewise evaluate on your teaching and what you would do differently if you had to teach this subject again.
+You may also want to comment on the overall experience of taking part in this scheme.

 The report should be about 2000 words long, and is due Monday, 23rd April, at 11 o'clock.
 You should submit it via Canvas.